JuliaHEP/UnROOT.jl/paper/paper.md

 The `ROOT` dataformat is flexible and mostly self-descriptive.
 Users can define their own data structures (C++ classes) which derive from `ROOT` classes and serialise them into directories, trees and branches.
-The information about the deserialisation is written to the output file (therfore: self-descriptive) but there are some basic structures and constants needed to bootstrap the parsing process.
+The information about the deserialisation is written to the output file (therefore: self-descriptive) but there are some basic structures and constants needed to bootstrap the parsing process.
 One of the biggest advantages of the `ROOT` data format is the ability to store jagged structures like nested arrays of structs with different